luevano/luevano.xyz/src/luevano.xyz/index.md

 ==Currently recreating the site with the updated pyssg, things might be broken.==

 My name is David Luévano and this is my little piece of internet.
-I'm into alot of stuff, but mostly technology, drawing sometimes and... of course, gaming.
+I'm into alot of stuff, but mostly technology in general, drawing sometimes and... of course, gaming.

-I have some sites setup here, such as a working [blog](https://blog.luevano.xyz/) where I post about whatever, an [art](https://art.luevano.xyz/) gallery, and other stuff (check the nav bar).
+I have some sites setup here, such as a working [blog](https://blog.luevano.xyz/) where I post every once in a while and an [art](https://art.luevano.xyz/) gallery; I've also got some other minor stuff too, such as a [git](https://git.luevano.xyz/) server.
+All of these also available on the top navigation bar.

-Also, yes, yes it is supposed to look like this.
-This isn't supposed to be a bloated *mOdErN* website; I use plain HTML and CSS and sometimes a bit of JS (meaning that I use no *rEaCt* nor *bOoTsTrAp*).
+I use plain HTML, CSS and a bit of raw JS for the site, nothing modern or bloated.
+Everything is built as a static site using my own tool [`pyssg`](${PYSSG_URL}) which is still a work in progress.

 ## <i class="fas fa-rss" alt="RSS"></i> RSS feeds

 Get updates about me or what I'm doing via RSS feeds.
-If you don't know what an RSS feed is: [RSS 2.0 Specification](https://www.rssboard.org/rss-specification), or *google is your friend*.

 - <i class="fas fa-book-open" alt="Blog"></i> Blog: [https://blog.luevano.xyz/rss.xml](https://blog.luevano.xyz/rss.xml)
 - <i class="fas fa-paint-brush" alt="Art"></i> Art: [https://art.luevano.xyz/rss.xml](https://art.luevano.xyz/rss.xml)